 If you are off work for a work-related injury, social media can help you stay connected with friends and family as you recover from your injuries.
 However, if you’ve suffered a work-related injury and are pursuing a workers’ compensation claim, the way you use your social media accounts could jeopardize your benefits.
+Know more from our skilled worker’s comp Attorney in Iowa.
 Take precautions to ensure that your online activity doesn’t impact your claim.
 Many insurance companies are asking for access to your social media accounts including passwords as part of the discovery process when you file a claim.
 Some courts have determined that insurance companies have the right to access even private information on your social media accounts.
 Other courts have held that information that is accessible to the public is the only information the insurance company can have access to in the discovery process.

 You should assume that anything that you post to your social media accounts, public or private, could be seen by the insurance company and used against you in your case.
 The only sure way to prevent this from hurting your claim is to not use social media in any form after suffering a work injury.
 This may be a good excuse to back off social media for a while for some people, but it may seem unrealistic to others.
 Below are some guidelines as to how to best protect yourself if you cannot quit social media entirely during the time of your claim.